akhisamov/akhisamov/README.md

 I'm currently working ...
   - as a Gameplay Programmer in [Scorewarrior](https://scorewarrior.com/) <a href="https://scorewarrior.com/"><img src="https://assets-global.website-files.com/633da33305ac754156026dd8/6399dbd8964dcc72df263423_scorewarriror-256-256.png" title="Scorewarrior" alt="Scorewarrior" height="20" /></a>
-  - on a secret game with my wife 🎮
   - on gamedev things in my spare time 🧑🏻‍💻

 How to reach me **akhisamov@mailbox.org** or [LinkedIn](https://www.linkedin.com/in/akhisamov/) :mailbox: